Skip to Content

 A prenuptial agreement is a legally binding document that both future spouses sign before their wedding day.
 This type of contract becomes effective from the moment the couple is officially married.
 This document helps organize the division of assets and other legal matters in the event that the couple seeks a divorce or a legal separation.

-Given the complexity of the Tennessee laws governing prenuptial agreements, working with an experienced family law attorney helps ensure that your document meets the enforceability requirements.
-If you are interested in a martial contract but did not create a prenuptial agreement, the state allows a married couple to establish a postnuptial agreement that serves similar purposes.
+If you are interested in a marital contract but did not create a prenuptial agreement, the state allows a married couple to enter into a postnuptial agreement that serves similar purposes, provided both parties enter into it knowingly and voluntarily.

 Why Should I Get a Prenuptial Agreement?